Best Times to Visit Accra, Ghana

 Trotro

 Shared minibuses are the most common way locals get around.
-They follow set routes, often announced by the driver's assistant, and are a cheap and lively way to experience Accra.
-Flag them down on the street or wait at designated stops.
+They follow set routes, often announced by the conductor, and are a cheap and lively way to experience Accra.
+Flag one down on the street or wait at designated stops.

 Uber/Bolt

-Ride-hailing apps like Uber and Bolt are readily available in Accra and offer a more comfortable and safer alternative to Trotros, especially at night or in unfamiliar areas.
-They are convenient for point-to-point travel.
+Ride-hailing apps like Uber and Bolt are readily available in Accra and offer a more comfortable alternative to Trotros.
+They are convenient for traveling longer distances or at night.

 Taxi